yasuba/airplane/README.md

 The airport has a limited number of runways, so when they are all full all the planes landed at the aiport must take off.
 Once the planes are in the air, they must have a flying status.

+##Technologies
+The goal of this challenge was to use doubles while testing and also to create a random weather generator, which I did with the ruby method sample.
+Testing was done with RSpec.